voyager1winterberry/cse372-01srs/styleGuide.md

 Anything with one decimal or less will be a main header.

 ### Sub Header
-Sub header level should match the number of decimals on the subcategory.
+Sub header level should match the number of decimal places + 1 on the subcategory.
 For example, 1.3.1 would be a third level subheader in markdown preceded by ###.
 1.3.1.2 would be preeceded by ####.

 - Bullet/List Items
 * Also a bulleted list